minionxmatcha/minionxmatcha.github.io/_posts/2026-09-25-creamie-sippies-bugis-street.md

 }
 </script>

-Creamie Sippies has officially opened a takeaway spot on Level 2 of Bugis Street (#02-115, 261 Victoria Street).
-Operating as a compact corner stall, the location features two separate counters: a **Banana Pudding Bar** and a **Mini Matcha Bar**.
+Creamie Sippies has officially opened a takeaway spot on Level 2 of Bugis Street (#02-115, 261 Victoria Street)[cite: 6].
+Operating as a compact corner stall, the location features two separate counters: a **Banana Pudding Bar** and a **Mini Matcha Bar**[cite: 4].

 Here is the complete menu, customisation pricing, and outlet details before you go.